gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 * The "scope" parameter MUST be present and includes:

     - in the first element, the Group Identifier (Gid) of the group to join under the Group Manager.
-This identifier may not fully coincide with the Gid currently associated to the respective group, e.g. if it includes a dynamic component.
+The value of this identifier may not fully coincide with the Gid value currently associated to the group, e.g. if the Gid is composed of a variable part such as a Group Epoch (see Appendix C of {{I-D.ietf-core-oscore-groupcomm}}).

     * in the second element, which MUST be present, the role(s) that the joining node intends to have in the group it intends to join.
 Roles and their combinations are defined in {{I-D.ietf-core-oscore-groupcomm}}, and indicated as "multicaster", "listener" and "purelistener".
 Multiple roles are specified in the form of a CBOR array.